- What is emotional invalidation

-In cases where the child has negative feelings about the parents, the parents may refuse to acknowledge them because they do not want to admit or accept responsibility.
+In cases where the child reacts emotionally to the parents, the parents may refuse to acknowledge it because they do not want to admit or accept responsibility.

-The way parents react to their children’s negative emotions can profoundly impact their social emotional development and psychological health outcomes later in life.
+How parents react to their children’s negative emotions can profoundly impact their social-emotional development and psychological health outcomes later in life.

 Positive responses from parents to negative emotions help children accept and manage those emotions.

-Experiences with emotion invalidation make it harder for children to resolve their emotional issues and learn to learn regulating skills.
-Instead, children learn to suppress their emotions in a maladaptive way6.
+Experiences with emotion invalidation make it harder for children to resolve their emotional issues and learn regulating skills.

-In fact, home environmental invalidation is associated with symptoms of borderline personality disorder in children with emotional vulnerabilities9,10.
+Invalidation of feelings is associated with developing borderline personality disorder in children with emotional vulnerabilities9,10 , such as high sensitivity.

-Adolescents’ self-harm behavior also has positive associations with childhood invalidation11.
+Adolescents’ self-harm behavior also has positive associations with parental invalidation.11

-The negative impact of invalidation can be very long-lasting.
+The negative impact of invalidation can last for a long time.

-In its most extreme form, invalidation of emotion such as severe parental criticism, embarrassment, and humiliation of a child can be regarded as emotional abuse12.
+In its most extreme form, severe parental criticism, embarrassment, and humiliation of a child can be regarded as a form of emotional abuse.12

-But if we want our children to grow into compassionate people with healthy emotions, we must make a conscious effort to give different responses to situations.
+But if we want our children to grow into compassionate people with healthy emotions, we must consciously respond differently.

-The act of validating our children is also a way of teaching them how to respect others as we are respecting their feelings.
+Validating our children also teaches them how to respect others as we respect their feelings.